 The settings referenced herein are generally intended for single-phase and three-phase applications using wye grounded- wye grounded service transformers or wye grounded-wye grounded isolation transformers.
 For applications using other transformer connections, a site-specific review should be performed by the utility and the revised settings identified in the DER Application Process.

-The guidance set forth in this document are intended to be consistent with those specifications contained in the most current version of IEEE Standard 1547, Standard for Interconnecting Distributed Resources with Electric Power Systems.
-It is recommended that the requirements in IEEE 1547 above and beyond those contained in this document or the interconnecting utility requirements, are to be followed including any other Standards referenced to in IEEE Std.
+The guidance set forth in this document are intended to be consistent with those specifications contained in the most current version of IEEE Std.
+1547-2018, Standard for Interconnecting Distributed Resources with Electric Power Systems.
+It is recommended that the requirements in IEEE 1547-2018 above and beyond those contained in this document or the interconnecting utility requirements, are to be followed including any other Standards referenced to in IEEE Std.
 1547.

 Voltage Response